BI Norwegian Business School: History

 In 2005, BI's campuses in Sandvika, Schous plass, and Ekeberg were consolidated into a new campus in Nydalen, Oslo.

 At the same time, it was decided to focus BI's studies around business and economics, marketing, strategy, management, and administration.
 The number of campuses decreased from twelve to three.
 The number of bachelor's programs was also reduced from 19 to 13, and the number of Master of Science programs from 8 to 5.

 In 2014, BI became the first business school in Norway to achieve the three most prestigious international accreditations, EQUIS, AACSB, and AMBA.
-With this, BI joined the one percent of business schools worldwide that can be referred to as a "Triple Crown" school.
+With this, BI joined the one percent of business schools worldwide that can be referred to as a "Triple Crown accreditation" school.

 In 2022, BI appointed Finnish Karen Spens as the new president.
 With this, she became BI's first female and international rector.